confluentinc/cp-all-in-one/cp-all-in-one-security/oauth/README.md

 5. Configure Schema registry, Connect and Control Center to work on OAuth.
 6. Datagen source connector plugin is added in Connect.
 7. Configures Control Center to talk to MDS, SR and Connect.
+8. Configure prometheus and grafana for metrics visualization
-8. Adds some access tokens to environment variable. these will be valid for 1 hour, post that token access commands need to be run again.
+9. Adds some access tokens to environment variable. these will be valid for 1 hour, post that token access commands need to be run again.

 ### Produce and Consume to Kafka using OAuth from Broker